emurmotol/nmsrs/README.md

 * ok: set id for .json seeded obj
 * register/create.gohtml: Calling validate on a parsley form without passing arguments as an object is deprecated.
 * ok: remove console.log()
-* update a table row instead of replacing it
+* ok: update a table row instead of replacing it
+* pref occ err ui not adding attr has-error
+* block-0 modal shows when enter key is pressed

 ### Study
 * https://github.com/disintegration/imaging